Reflections from the GHI Conference

 Listening to him was both humbling and inspiring.
 He spoke of numbness upon release, of joy interwoven with sadness, and of the slow process of opening up again.
 His testimony reminded us that resilience is not about returning to who we were, but about embracing who we become.

 For me, the most treasured moment of the trip was giving Sasha a copy of my book, telling him how much he is loved in London, and wishing him much bracha.
 It felt like a small gesture of solidarity, a bridge between his story and my research.
-Another moment of Providence: I quoted his fiancée in the new edition of Resilience as an example of positive reframing.
+Another moment of hashgacha pratis: I quoted his fiancée, Sapir, in the new edition of Resilience as an example of positive reframing.

 A Reunion

-Years ago, Ali and I had planned an online talk for the first edition of my book, Resilience, but a snowstorm in Chicago prevented it.
+Years ago, Ali Begoun and I had planned an online talk for the first edition of my book, Resilience, but a snowstorm in Chicago prevented it from happening.
 Life carried us in different directions, and she eventually made aliyah.
 Meeting her by chance at the conference was a full-circle moment.
 We laughed at the serendipity and marvelled at how paths cross in unexpected ways.

 The Mind-Body Connection